BuckeyeSoftware/rex/doc/MATERIAL.md

 Information on how to read this schema is described [here](JSON5.md)

-The top level schema of a material looks like
+The top level schema of a material looks like:
 ```
 {
   name:     required String